manish0502/manish0502/README.md

 I've spent **5+ years making sure financial systems don't break when it matters most.**

-At **Serrala**, I build event-driven backend infrastructure for enterprise invoice processing and financial automation — systems where correctness isn't optional and performance directly affects business outcomes.
+I build **event-driven backend infrastructure** for enterprise-scale automation — systems where correctness isn't optional and performance directly affects business outcomes.

-One of my contributions **improved invoice processing performance by 40%** — that came from rethinking the architecture, not just optimizing code.
+One of my contributions **improved processing performance by 40%** — that came from rethinking the architecture, not just optimizing code.

-I'm now leading backend design for **AI-powered automation** using **Azure OpenAI + LangGraph**, integrating LLM-based agents into financial reconciliation workflows to cut down manual exception handling.
+I now design backend systems for **AI-powered automation**, integrating **LLM-based agents** into production workflows to reduce manual, repetitive work.

-🏆 **Recognised as a Top Performer** for architecture contributions and processing performance improvements.
+🏆 Recognised as a **Top Performer** for architecture contributions and measurable performance improvements

-🎓 I published research on **ML-based heart disease prediction** — where my interest in applied AI started.
+🎓 Published research on **ML-based heart disease prediction** — where my interest in applied AI started

 🟢 **Open to:** Senior Backend / Staff Engineer roles in FinTech · Payments · AI-native Platforms · Enterprise Automation · Distributed Systems